*UPDATE: the deadline for this special feature open call has been extended to 28 February 2020*

 Manuscripts should be submitted in the usual way to the relevant journal.
 All submissions will be assessed by a relevant editor and sent for peer review if deemed appropriate.
 Presubmission enquiries are not necessary, but any questions can be directed to the relevant journal Editorial Office.

-The deadline for submission is Monday 27 January 2020.
+The deadline for submission has been extended to Friday 28 February 2020.
 Please ensure you mention the Special Feature in your cover letter when submitting.

 In need of examples of citizen science we’ve published in the past?
 Take a look here.